arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 4. Individual Flight Plan

-5. Climb and Cruise Performance
+5. Climbs and Cruise Performance

-6. Purpose of Mass and Balance Considerations
+6. Purpose of Mass and Balance Consideration

 7. Flight Monitoring